Augmented Reality (AR) is the ability to mix in real-time spatially-registered digital content with the real world surrounding the user.

 Through its work, our Industry Specification Group (ISG) Augmented Reality Framework (ARF) will address the following goals:

-- To ensure that Augmented Reality services and platforms will be easier to design, deploy and operate than today taking into account the advent of 5G networks
+- To ensure that Augmented Reality services and platforms are easier to design, deploy and operate taking into account the availability of 5G networks

 - To enable the development of high performance Augmented Reality components which are portable between different hardware vendors, different providers of software solutions and platforms